G3 SunCatcher Pontoon Boat Review (From an Owner)

 G3's Suncatcher Pontoon boats are produced in the U.S. at its facility in Lebanon, Missouri, which has been dubbed the "aluminum boat capital of the world" by its Mayor.

-You can watch the following video to get a factory tour of G3's facility and to understand some of their values as a company.
+You can watch the following video to get a factory tour of G3's facility and to understand some of its values as a company.